 - Ready In 5 Minutes

 - Only 6 Wholesome Ingredients

 How To Make Vegan Peanut Butter Mug Cake

-If you are new in microwave mug recipes, let me guide you through a few simple tips to success.
+If you are new to microwave mug recipes, let me guide you through simple tips to success.

 Cake baked in the microwave must be served immediately.
 In fact, microwave dry cake batter very quickly and consequently they won’t store very well.